12 Era of Bad Feelings

 Jefferson Deletes “As” From King James Version of Bible to Avoid Three Prepositions in a Row

 Jefferson also set about transforming the military, preventing it from being monopolized by nobility the way it was traditionally in Europe.
 Likening himself to the Roman aristocrat and retired general Cincinnatus, Washington presided over the Society of Cincinnati (1783-present), whose original members included former Continental Army and French officers but no American militia.
 Instead of allowing the nepotistic and cliquish Federalists from simply passing down officer commissions to their own friends and sons, Jefferson set up the U.S. Military Academy at West Point to draw cadets from all over the country, in the tradition of the Revolution’s citizen-soldiers.
-When you consider how factionalism nearly escalated into violence in the 1790s, you can appreciate why Jefferson wanted to purge the military of Federalist domination.
 While he didn’t want a large military, he wanted a democratic, smart one that drew from the people and could build better bombs and bridges than the enemy.
 The heart of early West Point was thus the Army Corps of Engineers.
 As the only real engineering school in the Early Republic, West Point graduated many of the men who mapped and built western railroads and mines in the first half of the 19th century.
 President Washington actually had the original idea of building an academy at West Point in the 1790s, when none other than Jefferson nixed the plan.
 It was different now that Jefferson could control the curriculum and admissions.

 Thomas Jefferson, Rembrandt Peale, 1805, New York Historical Society